python/cpython/Doc/library/tempfile.rst

    module.

-   If ``tempdir`` is unset or ``None`` at any call to any of the above functions except :func:`gettempprefix` it is initalized following the algorithm described in :func:`gettempdir`.
+   If ``tempdir`` is unset or ``None`` at any call to any of the above functions except :func:`gettempprefix` it is initialized following the algorithm described in :func:`gettempdir`.

 .. _tempfile-examples: